dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 initializer list of the body part of a primary constructor.

 *This includes expressions like `p++` where the assignment is implicit.
-The rule only applies for non-late variables because the primary parameters are not in scope in the initializing expression of a late variable.*
+The rule does not apply to late instance variables or (late or non-late) static variables.
+The primary constructor parameters are not in scope for initializer expressions of those variables.*

 Consider a class with a primary constructor that also has a body part with an initializer list.
-A compile-time error occurs if an instance variable declaration has an initializing expression, and it is also initialized by an element in the initializer list of the body port.
+A compile-time error occurs if an instance variable declaration has an initializing expression, and it is also initialized by an element in the initializer list of the body part, or by an initializing formal parameter of the primary constructor.

 *This is already an error when the instance variable is final, but no such error is raised when the instance variable is mutable and the initializer